PaulChana/6502/README.md

 ### Directory structure

-.circleci
-  - This is the directory that holds the config for circle.
-If you want to make changes to the default behaviour of circle you would make it in this directory.
-By default the config in here will pull your repo, setup cmake and node, and then build and test your application.
 .cmake
   - This is where all the cmake files are defined.
 This repository includes a lot of utility cmake files, that will let you very simply get started with using cmake. <br/>
   We break our project layouts up in to a few types of cmake targets: